State Line Trail/Ernest Walter Trail/A.T. Loop from Greenwood Lake Marina

 This is one of the most spectacular hikes in the New Jersey-New York metropolitan area.
 Although it begins with a fairly strenuous 600-foot climb, the rest of the hike does not involve any major elevation changes.
 There are, however, many short, steep ups and downs, some of which require you to use your hands as well as your feet.
 The estimated time of four hours will allow you plenty of time to pause and enjoy the wonderful scenery that you'll encounter along the route.

 From the kiosk at the end of the parking area, bear left onto the blue-on-white-blazed State Line Trail, which follows a wide, rocky path up Bearfort Mountain.
 The ascent is moderate at first, and the trail soon levels off.
-With a private home visible directly ahead, the trail turns right and begins to climb more steeply.
-Take care to follow the blue-and-white blazes, as there are many side trails that branch from the main route.
+With a private home visible ahead, the trail turns right and soon begins to climb more steeply.
+Take care to follow the blue-on-white blazes, as there are several side trails that branch from the main route.
+Along the way, a switchback has been constructed to ease the grade.

-In about three-quarters of a mile, you’ll reach an intersection with the yellow-blazed Ernest Walter Trail (marked by a cairn).
+In about three-quarters of a mile, you’ll reach an intersection with the yellow-blazed Ernest Walter Trail.
 Bear left and follow the yellow-blazed trail uphill.
 Soon, you begin to traverse a long, glacially-smoothed outcrop of Schunemunk Conglomerate “puddingstone” rock.
 This unusual reddish-matrix conglomerate rock – studded with pebbles of pink sandstone and white quartz – is characteristic of the Bearfort Ridge.
 As you climb along the rock outcrop, views open up over Greenwood Lake to the east.

 When you’re ready to resume the hike, continue along the Ernest Walter Trail, which briefly dips into the woods, but soon comes out again on another long conglomerate outcrop.
 After passing through an area studded with pitch pines, with more views over Greenwood Lake, the trail bears right and descends to cross the outlet of a wetland to the right of the trail.
 A short distance beyond, it reaches the eastern shore of pristine, spring-fed Surprise Lake.
 Again, you’ll want to stop here to experience the beauty of this wilderness lake.
 Swimming is not permitted, however.

-The yellow trail heads south from the lake, immediately reaching the start of the orange-blazed Quail Trail, which continues ahead.
-You should bear right to continue along the Ernest Walter Trail.
+The yellow trail heads south from the lake, immediately reaching a junction with the green-blazed Bearfort Ridge Loop.
+You should bear right to continue along the Ernest Walter Trail, now coaligned with the Bearfort Ridge Loop.
 In a short distance, you’ll begin to pass through a dense rhododendron grove.
 In several places, the thick rhododendrons actually form a canopy over the trail!

-After descending a little, the trail crosses Cooley Brook, the outlet of Surprise Lake, on rocks and logs.
+After descending a little, the trail crosses Cooley Brook, the outlet of Surprise Lake, on rocks.
 This crossing may be difficult if the water is high.
-The trail now climbs to reach an east-facing viewpoint from a rock outcrop studded with pitch pines at the northern terminus of the white-blazed Bearfort Ridge Trail.
+The trail now climbs to reach an east-facing viewpoint from a rock outcrop studded with pitch pines.
 The hills of Sterling Forest and the Wyanokie Plateau are directly ahead, with an arm of the Monksville Reservoir beyond.
 On a clear day, you can see the skyscrapers of Manhattan in the distance.
 If there are no leaves on the trees, you might be able to see Surprise Lake through the trees to the left.

 When you’re ready to continue, retrace your steps to the trail junction and continue ahead, heading west along the Ernest Walter Trail.
 You’ll soon come to a third, very steep descent, at the base of which the trail crosses Green Brook, the outlet stream of West Pond.
 The trail now proceeds through an attractive forest of hemlocks, pines and deciduous trees.
-After a while, there are seasonal views of West Pond through the trees to the right.
+Soon, you'll reach a junction with the pink-blazed West Ridge Trail, which begins on the left.
+Bear right at the junction to continue on the yellow-blazed Ernest Walter Trail, which now heads north, with views of West Pond through the trees to the right.